Linkle: Appearances

-Linkle appears as a playable character in the 2016 video game Hyrule Warriors Legends, an expanded port of the original Hyrule Warriors.
+Linkle's only official appearance is as a playable character in the 2016 video game Hyrule Warriors Legends, an expanded re-release of the original Hyrule Warriors, as well as its Nintendo Switch port, Hyrule Warriors: Definitive Edition.
+Linkle lives in a small village in Hyrule and cares for Cuccos, aspiring to be a hero from her childhood due to a compass from her Grandmother that has been passed down for generations, which she believes proves her hero status.
+She goes on a quest, though finds herself easily lost.
+She journeys with other The Legend of Zelda characters, such as Midna, as well as dealing with antagonistic characters like Skull Kid.

 Reception

+When she originally appeared in concept art for the original Hyrule Warriors, the team received such a strong fan response that it caused her to be added in the 3DS re-release.
 Upon her reveal, Linkle received an "overwhelmingly positive" response from fans.
 American fans viewed Linkle as positive representation of women, influenced by what professor Kathryn Hemmann viewed as an openly hostile industry to women, while Japanese fans were not as concerned due to a more open work environment for women.
-Critics were mixed on Linkle, however.
-Women in the World staff felt that some fans may not be receptive but that she was a "victory" for female fans of role-playing games.
-Jonathan Holmes of Destructoid noted that reception for her was mixed across different groups, and speculated that the success of Hyrule Warriors led her to be added in Legends, as well as speculating that Linkle was a test towards appealing to women more.
+She also discussed Linkle's design, particularly her zettai ryōiki, identifying how this design and Linkle's personality ("optimistic enthusiasm and physical clumsiness") fits the moe aesthetic.
+Jonathan Holmes of Destructoid noted that reception for her was mixed across different groups, speculating Linkle was meant to appeal to women more.

-Maddy Myers of The Mary Sue noted that while she "loves Linkle", she feels that she is not enough, criticizing the fact that she was not herself Link and feeling that Linkle seemed like a "one-off" and "novelty" of Nintendo's made to sell more copies of Hyrule Warriors Legends.
+Maddy Myers of The Mary Sue noted that while she "loves Linkle", she feels that she is not enough, criticizing the designers for not making her Link and feeling that she seemed like a "one-off" and "novelty" made to sell more copies of Hyrule Warriors Legends.
+Writer Anita Sarkeesian felt that her "cutesy name and appearance" made clear that she was separate from Link, and that this reinforced the idea that male was the default.
+Vice writer Mike Diver disagreed with the negative sentiment Sarkeesian provided, calling Linkle a "considerable step into the unknown" for Nintendo, hoping that Linkle would appear in Breath of the Wild.
 Thomas Whitehead of Nintendo Life found her to be a "clumsy introduction to a female Link", but felt that she would open the door for better attempts in the future.
 Brian Ashcraft of Kotaku enjoyed her depiction, and appreciated that she did not boil down to just being a female Link.
 He expressed hope that she would appear in canon The Legend of Zelda games.
-Justin Towell of GamesRadar+ found her likable due to her "headstrong, totally oblivious-to-the-danger" style.
-Brendan Graeber of IGN suggested her as a possibility for Super Smash Bros.
-Ultimate downloadable content due to her crossbows and his infatuation for Linkle.